 What’s the difference between assisted living and independent living?
 When selecting an independent living Colorado community or an assisted living location, many loved ones wonder what the real differences are.
-And, they need to determine which is best for their loved one.
-Each location will differ somewhat in the services offered as well as in the types of on-site amenities offered.
-However, there are several key distinctions between an independent living and assisted living facility in Denver to consider.
+And they need to determine which is best for their loved ones.
+Each location will differ somewhat in the services offered and the types of on-site amenities offered.
+However, there are several key distinctions between an independent living and assisted living facility in Denver.

-When choosing between an independent living and assisted living facility in Denver, compare both options carefully based on the immediate and long-term needs of the individual.
+When choosing between an independent living and assisted living facility in Golden, Colorado, compare both options carefully based on the immediate and long-term needs of the individual.
 Navigate based on the quality of care and reputation as well.